pjs902/cmc-obs/README.md

 `ClusterFile` object and will output the data in a fully formed GCfit datafile, populated with all the needed metadata to be used directly in the fitting.

+## See also
+[`cmc-browser`](https://github.com/pjs902/cmc-browser): A small library for managing a local grid of CMC models and loading the models as `Snapshot` objects which are needed for `cmc-obs`.